 Generally, traditional business plans have forecasts of up to five years.
 Here, various financial statement elements are covered, such as sales, expenses, profits, assets, liabilities, and more.
 Most of the time, entire financial models are created to make financial planning much more effective.

-The next part of the financial plan is to seek financing.
+The next part of the financial plan in business planning is to seek financing.
 Not every business requires this.
 However, if you’re a startup, then there is a fair chance that you will require financing.
 You will have to add in all the relevant details here, such as how much financing you will require for your business, whether you will require loans, investments, or other financing aspects.

 Lastly, we have the appendix that will be the final part of your traditional business plan.
 Here, you will attach all the relevant documents that will support the details of your business plan.
 These include the financial forecasts, financial models, projections, and other necessary documents for your business.